May 19, 2026

-What is Cortex Code and Why Does it Matter?
+What Is CoCo (formerly Cortex Code) and Why Does It Matter?

 By Dominick Rocco

-As one of Snowflake’s close partners, phData has been hands-on with Cortex Code since the early days.
+As a 7x Snowflake Partner of the Year, phData has been hands-on with CoCo (formerly known as Cortex Code) since the early days.
 We’ve used it at some of our largest, most strategic customers, and we’ve seen firsthand how it changes the developer workflow.
-In this blog, we’ll explore what Cortex Code is, why it matters, how to get started, and what we’re doing with it in the field.
+This post covers what CoCo is, why it matters, how to get started, and what we’ve built with it.

-Cortex Code is Snowflake’s AI coding agent – not just an assistant – for the AI Data Cloud.
-You can think of it as a Snowflake-native agentic developer that understands your schemas, roles, SQL dialect, and overall account configuration, and uses that context to help you write, debug, and build applications more effectively.
-Cortex Code can act autonomously and use a full set of tools and privileges that make it fundamentally more capable than basic coding assistants.
+Coco is Snowflake’s AI coding agent for the AI Data Cloud.
+It’s a Snowflake-native coding agent that understands your schemas, roles, SQL dialect, and overall account configuration, and uses that context to help you write, debug, and build applications more effectively.

-Cortex Code is more than just code completion – it’s a coding agent that can accomplish complete tasks.
-It uses an agentic pattern to interpret your intent, create a plan, call Snowflake- and project-specific tools (for example, SQL execution, schema inspection, dbt commands), and then iterate based on the results.
+Under the hood, CoCo follows an agentic workflow: it interprets your intent, creates a plan, calls Snowflake- and project-specific tools (SQL execution, schema inspection, dbt commands), and iterates based on results.
 Because it’s Snowflake-aware, it can reason about things like:

 • Which databases, schemas, and tables you can actually see.